-However, leaseholders do have legal rights when it comes to buying their freehold, giving them greater control over their property.
-We can provide them with the help and advice they need if they are thinking of going this route.
+However, leaseholders do have the legal right to buy their freehold – also known as ‘collective enfranchisement’ – giving them greater control over their property and freeing them from ground rent and service charge obligations.
+We can provide them with the help and advice they need if they are thinking of going down this route.

 What is collective enfranchisement?

 This is the process by which a group of leasehold tenants can act together to collectively purchase the freehold of their block of flats at a fair price.
-Once they have purchased the freehold, they can grant themselves new leases or extend their length, remove anomalies in the current leases and control the management of the building.
+Once they have purchased the freehold, they can grant themselves new leases or extend their length, change the terms of their current leases and control the management of the building.

 In order to claim collective enfranchisement, leaseholders must currently* satisfy a number of requirements, which include:

-- At least two-thirds of the properties must be owned by qualifying tenants – those who were originally granted leases for at least 21 years
+- At least two-thirds of the properties must be owned by tenants whose flats were sold on ‘long’ leases – i.e., at least 21 years when first granted

-- A leaseholder cannot participate if he owns three or more flats in the building
+- A leaseholder cannot participate if he/she owns three or more flats in the building

 - If the property is partly non-residential, leaseholders cannot proceed if the non-residential element is more than a quarter of the building